ShengyuHu/EE629/README.md

 [2020-10-01] Try some labs discussed in the class and write Python code for some of the labs.

-[2020-10-03] Practice writing some Python Codes in order to improve my program writing ability and strengthen my understanding of Python.
+[2020-10-03] Practice writing some Python Code in order to improve my program writing ability and strengthen my understanding of Python.

 ## Weekly Report 4 (10.05-10.11)